The Samsung Galaxy Note 9’s Android Pie update brings some positive changes to the flagship device, but it’s also brought problems to some users.

 The Pie beta helped Samsung squash numerous issues, but problems have unsurprisingly slipped into the final version that’s rolling out in several regions right now.

 The Samsung Galaxy Note 9 Android Pie update is rolling out in several regions with more updates expected in February and March.
 As the roll out grows, we expect the list of Android Pie related issues to grow as well.

-With that in mind we want to take a look at the early list of Galaxy Note 9 Android Pie problems.
+With that in mind we want to give you a look at Galaxy Note 9 Android Pie problems.
 We’ll also take you through some ways to avoid Android Pie problems, provide you with some resources that could help you fix performance issues, and give you a look at what you can expect from Samsung and its partners in the months ahead.

 Prepare for Android Pie

 You can’t predict exactly how Android Pie will impact your device’s performance.
 And that’s precisely why you’ll want to prepare your device for the move from Android Oreo to Android Pie.

 If you’re still waiting for your Android Pie update, use this time to wisely.
 If your update just arrived, spend 30 minutes or so making sure everything is in order before you tap install.

 We’ve put together a list of tips that will help you prepare for Android Pie.
 These are the steps we take before we install a new version of Android on our devices.